 Well, it turns out I was partially right in my thinking.
 Sylvan Lake was used in a movie, but it’s rock formations are all natural, even though the lake itself was made by a dam.

 Sylvan Lake was featured in the Nicholas Cage movie National Treasure: Book of Secrets.
 In it you can see Cage up on the rocks, reaching his arm into a crevice.
 If you’re a fan of the movie, you’ll have fun searching out the spot and taking a picture with your hand in the crack, while doing your best Nicholas Cage impression.

-We didn’t spend too much time here, just long enough to walk the trail that goes around the lake and climb on a few of the rocks.
+We didn’t spend too much time here before heading back to Deadwood, just long enough to walk the trail that goes around the lake and climb on a few of the rocks.
 I’d really like to come back here and row around on a boat- it looked so relaxing!
 Plus, Custer State Park is definitely worthy of exploring more in-depth.